skywind3000/asynctasks.vim/README.md

 let g:asynctasks_term_pos = 'gnome'
 ```

-After that, every task with `output=terminal` option could be executed in the `gnome-terminal`:
+After that, every task with `output=terminal` option could be executed in the `gnome-terminal`.

 Remember, the `output` option must be `terminal` and the local option `pos` has higher priority and can override global option `g:asynctasks_term_pos`.

 It is quite easy to create a new runner, see the [customize-runner](https://github.com/skywind3000/asynctasks.vim/wiki/Customize-Runner).

 ## Advanced Topics